Introduction to Community Care

-When a person is assessed as requiring nursing or residential care, the trust will undertake a financial assessment to see whether or not s/he can pay, or requires assistance paying the residential care fees.
-First, the trust will look at the person's capital, and then, if s/he has less than the capital limit, it will look at income.
+When a person is assessed as requiring permanent nursing or residential care (or where they are assessed as needing a period of residential care exceeding eight weeks), the trust will undertake a financial assessment to see whether or not s/he can pay, or requires assistance paying the residential care fees.
+First, the trust will look at the person's capital, and then, if s/he has less than the capital limit, it will look at their income.

 The capital and income rules which trusts must follow in conducting a financial assessment for a person entering residential care are similar to those used to determine entitlement to Pension Credit (PC) or Income Support, although there are some significant differences.

-In order to get help from social services with care fees, a person must not have capital in excess of specified limits.
+In order to get help from a trust with care fees, a person must not have capital in excess of specified limits.
 Those limits are set down in the HPSS'93 Regs as amended.
 Trusts are not entitled to substitute their own scale for judging a person’s ability to pay.

 This was confirmed in R v Sefton MBC ex parte Help the Aged.
 In this case, the local authority’s policy of waiting until people had only £1,500 left before providing financial assistance was held to be unlawful.

 The current capital limits are as follows.

 - Capital of £14,250 or less is ignored.
 This means that the person is not expected to use any of this money to fund her/his care.

 - A person who has capital of between £14,250.01 and £23,250 will have an assumed income from the capital.
 Each £250 or part thereof between £14,250.01 and £23,250 is assumed to generate an income of £1 per week.
 The assumed income is then taken into account in the assessment of income.

 - A person in or about to enter residential care who has capital of over £23,250 is expected to fund the full cost of her/his care from her/his own resources.